Momentum-Free/sledgehammer-bot-docs/docs/commands/raidban.md

     type: String

-    description: Reason to ban the users for.
+    description: Reason to ban the users for

 **channel\***

     type: Text Channel

-    description: Channel of these messages.
+    description: Channel of these messages

 :::note